Josh Smith Player Props: Rangers vs. Athletics

 Josh Smith At The Plate

-- Smith has five doubles, four home runs and 17 walks while hitting .214.
+- Smith is batting .214 with five doubles, four home runs and 17 walks.

-- He has gone deep in four games this season (7.5%), homering in 2.6% of his chances at the plate.
+- He has homered in four games this season (7.5%), leaving the park in 2.6% of his chances at the plate.

+- Smith has driven in a run in seven games this season (13.2%), including one multiple-RBI game.

-- In seven games this season, Smith has picked up an RBI, with more than one RBI once.
+- He has scored in 32.1% of his games this year, with more than one run scored in 9.4%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.